raad1masum/claw-control/README.md

 # claw-control
-🕹 3A collection of control theory algorithms for robots.
+🕹 A collection of control theory algorithms for robots.